 The level of competition from generic products varies from market to market.
 For example, the level of generic competition is higher in Europe and certain emerging markets than in the United States.
-However, there is no large, well-capitalized company focused on generic animal health products that exists as a global competitor in the industry.
-The reasons for this include the smaller average market size of each product opportunity, the importance of direct distribution and education to veterinarians and livestock producers and the primarily self-pay nature of the business.
+Unlike in the human health market, there is no large, well-capitalized company focused on generic animal health products that exists as a global competitor in the industry.
+The reasons for this include the relatively smaller average market size of each product opportunity, the importance of direct distribution and education to veterinarians and livestock producers and the primarily selfpay nature of the business.
 In addition, companion animal health products are often directly prescribed and dispensed by veterinarians.